henrypham67/henrypham67.github.io/content/posts/journal/questions.md

 #### in K8s use TLS or mTLS? where?

 - mTLS is used to communicate internally in the cluster
-- TLS is used for external client to API Server
+- TLS is used for external client (e.g. a client send a request to a service in K8s cluster)

 ### can we CA in k8s cluster for web?

-### what will happen in low level when a client make a read and write request?
+- No, because the root CA can not be downloaded by client

 ### EKS authn request from kubectl?

-IAM role + access entry -> cluster user (where is it stored?)
+IAM role + access entry -> cluster user

-### kops update cluster ntn?

-### phan loai service (protocol, infra, platform/BE/FE svc, cong dung)

-### cai thien dua tren nguyen tac nao, uu diem cua principle, khi nao nen dung

-### tuple: fixed size, diff type, destructuring, period (.) followed by the index, empty tup = unit, express without return value -> unit

-### constant: must always be annotated.